com-lihaoyi/scalasql/readme.md

 | Query Optimizer                 | No       | Yes       | Yes        | No      | No          | No      |
 | ORM/ActiveRecord-esque Features | No       | No        | No         | Yes     | Yes         | No      |

+ScalaSql aims to be a stripped-down version of the more sophisticated database libraries in the Scala ecosystem, focused purely on converting scala "query" data structures to SQL and SQL ResultSets back to Scala data types.
+It does not provide more sophisticated asynchronous, monadic, or compile-time operations, nor does it provide the "ORM/ActiveRecord" style of emulating mutable objects via database operations.

 ## Quill

 Quill focuses a lot on compile-time query generation, while ScalaSql does not.
 Compile-time query generation has a ton of advantages - zero runtime overhead, compile time query logging, etc. - but also comes with a lot of complexity, both in maintainability and in the user-facing API.
+Quill naturally does not support the entire Scala language as part of its queries, and my experience using it is that the boundary between what's "supported" vs "not" is often not clear.

 ScalaSql aims for a lower bar: convenient classes and methods that generate SQL queries at runtime.
+The "database" operations are clearly separated from "Scala" operations by working on `Expr[T]` types, making it straightforward to understand what operations you can perform in a query and how to extend them with your own custom logic.

 ## SLICK

 SlICK invests in two major areas that ScalaSql does not: the DBIO Monad for managing transactions, and query optimization.
 These areas result in a lot of user-facing and internal complexity for the library.
+Whil it is possible to paper over some of this complexity with libraries such as [Blocking Slick](https://github.com/gitbucket/blocking-slick), the essential complexity remains to cause confusion for users and burden for maintainers.
+For example, the book _Essential Slick_ contains a whole [chapter on manipulating `DBIO[T]` values](https://books.underscore.io/essential-slick/essential-slick-3.html#combining), which distracts from the essential task of _querying the database_.

 ScalaSql aims to do without them.

 ## Squeryl